UX Design: Types of Interactive Content That Boosts Engagement

 UX Design: Types of Interactive Content That Boosts Engagement Glance at the most popular types of interactive content in modern mobile and web interfaces and learn how they strengthen user engagement

-No secret, it’s not enough to catch users’ attention to your product, especially now with tons of competitors on the market.
-The strategic goal is to awe, engage, and motivate to use or buy again and again.
-One of the ways to do it is interactive content like videos, games, polls, surveys, quizzes, ebooks, and a wide variety of other stuff.
+No secret, it’s not enough to catch users’ attention with your product, especially now with tons of competitors on the market.
+The strategic goal is to awe, engage, and motivate users to use or buy again and again.
+One way to do it is with interactive content like videos, games, polls, surveys, quizzes, ebooks, and a wide variety of other stuff.
 In this article, we invite you to take a closer look at the most popular types of interactive content in modern mobile and web interfaces and how they strengthen user engagement.

 What Is Interactive Content